umass-compsci-220/umass-compsci-220.github.io/materials/tutorials/assignments/fetching-and-web-apis.md

 }
 ```

 This function should take in a longitude and latitude and return a `Promise` that fulfils with an object.
 The object should have two fields called `time` and `temperature_2m`.
-The `time` field should be an array of times and the `"temperature_2m"` should be an array of corresponding temperature measurements.
+The `time` field should be an array of times and the `temperature_2m` should be an array of corresponding temperature measurements.
 If the `ok` property of the returned [Response](https://developer.mozilla.org/en-US/docs/Web/API/Response) object is false, it should reject with an `Error` with the `statusText` property of [Response](https://developer.mozilla.org/en-US/docs/Web/API/Response) as its error message.
 The above interface tells you what the object looks like (note that interfaces are a feature of TypeScript and are not in JavaScript).

 Use the <https://220.maxkuechen.com/currentTemperature/forecast?latitude=40&longitude=40&hourly=temperature_2m&temperature_unit=fahrenheit> API to retrieve your result.
-It has `"latitude"` and `"longitude"` parameters.
-You should set the `"hourly"` parameter to `"temperature_2m"`, and the `"temperature_unit"` parameter to `"fahrenheit"`.
+It has `latitude` and `longitude` parameters.
+You should set the `hourly` parameter to `temperature_2m`, and the `temperature_unit` parameter to `fahrenheit`.

 #### `tempAvgAboveAtCoords`